lsamko/design_patterns/README.md

-This masterclass covers 3 types of design patterns with code samples
+This masterclass covers 3 types of design patterns with code samples:

 Creational